 - 1. Analyze and record transactions, adjust accounts, and complete the accounting cycle for a sole proprietorship. - 2.
 Prepare a balance sheet, income statement and statement of changes in equity. - 3.
 Demonstrate a high level of accuracy and attention to detail when recording and preparing accounting information - 4.
 Account for common merchandising activities, inventory costing, cash control, and receivables - 5.
 Recognize the importance of ethical principles in the accounting discipline. - 6.
-Work collaboratively to solve accounting problems.
+Work collaboratively and professionally to solve accounting problems. - 7.
+Perform accounting skills within deadlines and under time pressure.